jy-gh/es_demo/README.md

 - *Tags*, with support for wildcards
 - *ID*

-Note that keyword and tag data will only be searchable if the `large_datafile.ndjson` file was loaded.
+Note that keyword and tag data searches will only return results if the `large_datafile.ndjson` file was loaded.

 ### Wildcard queries